padrinobook/padrinobook/chapters/sessions.md

 describe "SessionsController" do
   ...
   describe "GET /logout" do
-    it "empty the current session" do
+    it 'empty the current session' do
       get '/logout'
       expect(last_request.env['rack.session'][:current_user]).to be_nil
     end

-    it "redirect to homepage if user is logging out" do get '/logout'
+    it 'redirect to homepage if user is logging out' do get '/logout'
       expect(last_response).to be_redirect
     end